Visit the institution website for COVID‑19 updates

 Months of entry

-The course explores how theoretical frameworks can be applied within contemporary social research.
-You are encouraged to consider the positioning and relevance of classical and contemporary theory, including feminist, postcolonial and psychoanalytical perspectives, to an understanding of contemporary economic, social, political and cultural phenomena.
+The course explores how theoretical frameworks can be applied within social and political research.
+You are encouraged to consider the positioning and relevance of classical and contemporary theory, including feminist, postcolonial and critical race theory.

-You will consider how the works of key authors from Marx, Weber and Durkheim through to Foucault, Bauman, Butler and Lazzarato help us to understand the rapid social change occurring around the world.
-You will also study the sociology of nations, nation-states, capital and markets and inequality in global and comparative perspective.
+You will consider how the works of key authors from Karl Marx, Max Weber and Emile Durkheim through to John Rawls, Iris Marion Young, Judith Butler and Charles W. Mills and others help us understand key changes and transformations around the world.
+You will study the dynamics of nations, states, markets, inequalities and power in global and comparative perspective, among many other topics.

 Qualification, course duration and attendance options